Red Haven Peaches UPDATEClick here to find out more about the 2012 Red Haven peach crop.

-The red haven peach – the peach that all other peaches are judged against.
+The red haven peach - the peach that all other peaches are judged against.
 In fact, other peach varieties are often listed by how many days before or after they are ready to pick in regards to when red havens are ready.
 Red havens are ready for picking around the end of July to beginning of August.
 This is the classic peach that you will find all over the place.
-It’s a heavy producer which farmers love.
-They also love it’s long shelf life.
-It’s the most popular peach planted in Michigan.
-It is a freestone peach, in that you should be able to remove the inner pit without taking half the peach with it.
+It's a heavy producer which farmers love.
+They also love it's long shelf life.
+It's the most popular peach planted in Michigan and much of the Midwest.
+It is one of the few peaches that people know by name.
+In most years it is the first freestone peach of the season.
+A freestone peach is a peach that you should be able to remove the inner pit easily.
+You don't take half the peach with the pit.

-The Red Haven was introduced in 1940.
+The Red Haven peach was first introduced in 1940.
 It was created by Dr. Stanley Johnston of Michigan State University.
 It was first grown in South Haven, Michigan.
-There is a park in South Haven that bears Stanley’s name.
-His “Haven” series of peaches had a major effect on the peach business in the eastern part of the country.
+There is a park in South Haven, Michigan that bears Stanley's name.
+His "Haven" series of peaches had a major effect on the peach business in the eastern part of the country.

 My Experience with this Peach (Rating Scale 1-10)